 assist in discussing problem areas BEFORE death, so the big mistakes I am

-normally hired on post mortem can be avoided and eliminated.
+normally hired on after a loved one dies, can be avoided and eliminated.
 As a

 professional tax consultant and financial advisor, I can't say it any more plainly --

 FIX IT BEFORE IT BREAKS!
 This in turn, can